Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/ghost-tunnel.md

 Terra Cognita (or "Familiar Land").
 In particular the Digimmortal exhibit.
 This building depects a cybernetic upper body with mantis blades and a missing bottom half - cables dangling from the torso.
-We also get a glimpse of a double helix (DNA) strand at the top, reminescent of [Mapping Cyberspace](alt-cyberspace-mapping).
+We also get a glimpse of a double helix (DNA) strand at the top, reminescent of [Mapping Cyberspace](alt-cyberspace-mapping.md).

 ![Ghost Tunnel - Digimmortal display missing bottom half](assets/ghost-tunnel-digimmortal.png){data-slider}
 ![Ghost Tunnel - DNA and a surgery procedure ad above the display](assets/ghost-tunnel-digimmortal-dna.png){data-slider}

-We're left with an entity with no bottom half, and a [V with no top half](../research-burningman/#a-parallel).
+We're left with an entity with no bottom half, and a [V with no top half](research-burningman.md#a-parallel).
 This rests against a backdrop of DNA and surgery.
 Anteresting combination of concepts.